 - - Vice-Chancellor and President

-- - Deputy Vice-Chancellor and Vice-President (Academic)
+- - Deputy Vice-Chancellor and Vice-President (Education)

 - - Vice-President (People and Advancement)

-- - Vice-President (Finance and Resources)
+- - Vice-President (Infrastructure and Commercial)

-- - Chief Student Experience Officer
+- - Vice President (Finance) and Chief Financial Officer

 - Vice-Chancellor and President

 - Academic Senate

 - Professoriate Leadership Group